cssbreno/cssbreno/README.md

 <sub><em>EN-US</em></sub>
 - 🤵 I am 23 years old, enthusiastic about Programming, and passionate about the potential to change lives with Technology and Innovation.
 - 🎓 Currently pursuing a degree in Computer Science;
-- 👨🏻‍💻 Learning Front-End technologies;
+- 👨🏻‍💻 Learning Back-End technologies;
 - 💼 Open to Work;

   <br>